iris-hep/iris-hep.github.io/pages/projects/pyhf.md

 Updating list of citations (from use in analyses and general reference) of `pyhf`:

 - ATLAS Collaboration.
-Search for heavy, long-lived, charged particles with large ionisation energy loss in pppp collisions at \sqrt{s} = 13~\text{TeV}
-s =13 TeV using the ATLAS experiment and the full Run 2 dataset.
+Search for heavy, long-lived, charged particles with large ionisation energy loss in pp collisions at s√=13 TeV using the ATLAS experiment and the full Run 2 dataset.
 May 2022. [arxiv:2205.06013](https://arxiv.org/abs/2205.06013)
 - ATLAS Collaboration.
 SimpleAnalysis: Truth-level Analysis Framework.
 Apr 2022. [https://cds.cern.ch/record/2805991](https://cds.cern.ch/record/2805991).
 - Tommaso Dorigo et al. Toward the End-to-End Optimization of Particle Physics Instruments with Differentiable Programming: a White Paper.
 Mar 2022. [arXiv:2203.13818](https://arxiv.org/abs/2203.13818).
 - Alexander Albert et al. Strange quark as a probe for new physics in the Higgs sector.
 In _2022 Snowmass Summer Study_.
 Mar 2022. [arXiv:2203.07535](https://arxiv.org/abs/2203.07535).